ACG Board of Governors Meeting this Weekend

 From ACG Practice Management Committee Chair, Louis J. Wilson, MD, FACG

 One benefit of the ACG Virtual On-Demand Meeting?
 You can attend the full slate of courses on Friday, October 23rd!
 Learn more about the hottest practice management and reimbursement issues facing GI practices today.
-There is also LIVE CHAT on Physician Compensation.
+Some presentations include: Improving Efficiency in Your Practice, Compensation and Financial Management, and a LIVE CHAT on Physician Compensation.

 Register today for the Practice Management Summit at the ACG Annual Meeting.

 Save 20% with the ACG All Access Pass!
 The ACG All Access Pass includes on-demand access to all course presentations and live stream sessions (being hosted October 23-28).